adjacent-academies/instructors/remediation/readme.md

 1. Fork this repository
 1. Submit a PR against your fork to the main repository
-1. On the PR, write a review / leave comments as if they were feedback to the students
+1. On the PR, write a review / leave comments as if they were feedback to the student